ctrlc03/ctrlc03.github.io/README.md

 ## Cairo Basics

-Cairo is built around a unique data type - the field element or `felt` (A`felt` is analogous to a unsigned integer).
+Cairo is built around a unique data type - the field element or `felt` (A`felt` is analogous to a integer).
 With this type, you can do pretty much anything you want in StarkNet.
 For instance, `Uint256` which Solidity devs love, are composed of:

 * `low` - 128 bits
 * `high` - 128 bits